glpi-project/doc/source/modules/administration/entities.rst

       |   |        |    |
     EA1   EA2     EB1   EB2

    Mother entity (EM, or named *Root Entity* in GLPI) has two subsidiaries (EA and EB) which in turn have two divisions each (EA1, EA2 for EA, EB1, EB2 for EB).
-Each entity has access to its equipments and subsidiary entities:
+Each entity has access to its assets and subsidiary entities:

       * EM has access to its equipments as well as to all equipments of all entities
       * EA has access to its equipments as well as to EA1 and EA2 equipments